Joe Schoen wants Daniel Jones back to quarterback Giants next season and beyond

 Jones, whose game improved dramatically this season, now has clarity in terms of his Giants career.

-On those counts, never mind.
-That has never seemed to be Jones’ way – at all – and it’s impossible to imagine the Giants had a stomach for it, either.
+That has never seemed to be Jones’ way.
+It’s impossible to imagine that the Giants had a stomach for it, either.

 Call it a win-win.
-The quarterback will get paid, and these contracts don’t come cheap, and as they begin their second year in leading the Giants, the Schoen/Brian Daboll administration has checked its biggest box of the offseason.
+The quarterback will get paid (and those contracts don’t come cheap).
+And as its second year of leading the Giants begins, the Schoen/Brian Daboll administration has checked its biggest box of the offseason.

 The clarity at quarterback also helps to represent a return to relevance by the Giants.
-Following some wayward years, they seem to be operating as a playoff team, which they were in 2022, defeating the Vikings and losing to the Eagles in postseason.
+After some wayward years, they seem to be operating as a playoff team, which they were in 2022, defeating the Vikings and losing to the Eagles in the postseason.

 Schoen also expressed support for re-signing running back Saquon Barkley, the Giants’ other marquee free agent.